First Access: whole class instrumental teaching

 No, charges for this whole class activity cannot be passed on to parents or carers.

 Can we continue after the first year?

-A First Access Continuation programme is available for schools who would like to continue with a whole class approach after the first year.
-The programme allows for new players to learn alongside continuing ones for mixed year groups and whole KS2 in smaller schools, or for whole or part year groups to continue into a second and even third year before moving onto smaller group tuition.
+If you enjoyed your first year and would like your class to progress for another year we offer a First Access Continuation option.
+New players can learn alongside continuing ones for mixed year groups in smaller schools, and sometimes groups continue into a second and even third year before moving onto smaller group tuition.